 2017 E.R.
 Frank Award

-Dr. Kenneth Harkin, Manhattan, Kansas, has been selected as the recipient of the 2017 E.R.
+Dr. Kenneth Harkin, Manhattan, Kansas, was selected as the recipient of the 2017 E.R.
 Frank Award by the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
-The award is presented during the Awards Brunch at the 79th Annual Conference for Veterinarians on June 4.
+The award was presented during the Awards Brunch at the 79th Annual Conference for Veterinarians on June 4, 2017.
 The E.R.
 Frank Award is presented to a faculty member who displays meritorious service to the college as well as the same professional essence of Dr. Frank, a longtime faculty member in equine surgery and a K-State alumnus.
 Nominees must have at least a 15-year relationship with the college, possess a noteworthy record of service and display an unassuming and unpretentious manner throughout their careers.

 “It is a great honor to receive the E.R.
 Frank Award in recognition of my years of contribution to the mission of the College of Veterinary Medicine at Kansas State University,” said Dr. Harkin.
 “Educating the veterinarians of the future and serving the people and pets in Kansas is important to me.
 Being at K-State has been rewarding as my colleagues share these core values.
 I can’t imagine a better place to be.”

 “Dr. Harkin is among the most decorated faculty members in the college, especially because of his superior skills as an educator” Dean Tammy Beckham said.
 “He has an inspiring passion for teaching veterinary students in the classroom and in the clinic, and he takes this responsibility seriously, regularly serving as an advocate for the educational environment.
 We are very proud to be able to have another opportunity to recognize and thank him for his outstanding contributions to our college."